 A web user likes clicking on links.
 And, if you serve your most popular articles, there are high chances a visitor will stay around to read them.

-ModCloth offers links to various sections of their products on its custom error page.
+ModCloth offers links to various sections of its products on its custom error page.

 You can also offer a link back to the homepage like Deviant Art.
 This is a fun, simple custom error page that is in line with their brand.